 An Ethiopian-born footballer who blazed a trail for the Israeli Ethiopian community on the national soccer stage.

-Baruch Dego's story is one of migration and sporting breakthrough.
-Born in Ethiopia in 1981, he moved to Israel as a child during Operation Solomon.
-His talent for soccer quickly became his vehicle for integration and recognition.
-Rising through the youth ranks, Dego made his mark as a dynamic midfielder, known for his pace and technical skill.
-His debut for the Israeli national team in 2006 was a landmark moment, making him one of the first players of Ethiopian descent to represent the country at the highest level.
-His career, which included stints with top Israeli clubs like Maccabi Haifa, inspired a generation of young Israeli-Ethiopians, proving that the pinnacle of national sport was within their reach.
+Baruch Dego made his debut for the Israeli national team in 2006, becoming one of the first players of Ethiopian descent to represent the country.
+Born in Ethiopia in 1981, he moved to Israel during Operation Solomon.
+His talent for soccer became his vehicle for integration and recognition.
+Rising through the youth ranks, he made his mark as a dynamic midfielder known for pace and technical skill.
+His career included stints with top Israeli clubs like Maccabi Haifa.
+He inspired a generation of young Israeli-Ethiopians, proving that the pinnacle of national sport was within their reach.

 1981–1996